• Skip to primary navigation

 • ¼ cup Balsamic Vinegar

-• 3 tablespoons glazing liquid wine, chicken broth, water (or I used some open pink champagne!)
+• 3 tablespoons glazing liquid white wine, chicken broth, or water an be used

 Instructions